seb54000/tpcs-workstations/terraform-infra/README.md

 - [ ] Manage test the quotas on region if we need to split users for tpIAC (need to create a lot of VPC ...)
   - [ ] Add in vms.php a description of the region where the user is authorized
 - [ ] Add a quotas.php to list actual and consumed quotas in each region
+- [ ] Manage multi-region in users.json
+- [ ] Add let's encrypt certificate for guacamole (to move from HTTP to HTTPS) - or propose both possibility

 ## API access settings to Gdrive (Google Drive)